 To monitor the health status of anyone entering the home, to reduce the risk of transmission of the virus to residents, staff and visitors to the home in line with current Infection Prevention and Control measures to prevent the spread of COVID- 19 in Care homes and to be able to track and Trace cases effectively.

-- Visitors will wait at the front door to be escorted to their resident.
+- Visitors will wait at the designated area to be escorted to see their resident.

 - All visitors to the home will have their temperature recorded and any symptoms listed prior to entering the premises.